-SMITH In the News
+SMITH in the News

-Recent Press for Smith Magazine
+Recent Press for SMITH Magazine

-The NY Post’s Page Six picks up SMITH’s Iraqi Slideshow photo essay, which is then mentioned on The Colbert Report.
+• Our book, ix-Word Memoirs on Love & Heartbreak, gets a nice, big box in Page Six, which calls it “love and lust in a nutshell.”
+Earlier in the year, Page Six picks up SMITH’s Iraqi Slideshow photo essay, which is then mentioned on The Colbert Report.
 Larry Smith breaks down the chain of events here.

-The Washington Post’s Express: A feature story from free paper of the Washington Post on the success of the six-word memoir book and the founding and future of SMITH Magazine.
+The Washington Post’s Express: A feature story from free paper of the Washington Post on the success of the Six-Word Memoir book and the founding and future of SMITH Magazine.

 The Publishing Spot says, “SMITH Magazine has built a lean, mean literary magazine on the web.”